brennoharten/TextEditor/README.md

 # TextEditor
-My first application in C# to study the language, a Text Editor
+My first application in C# to study the language, a Tex Editor.